pcingola/SnpEff/src/docs/download.md

 # Uncompress
 tar -xvzf test_cases.tgz

-# Go to Eclipse's workspace directory (where the source code is)
+# Go to the development workspace directory (where the source code is)
 cd $HOME/workspace/SnpEff

-# Create a link to the 'data' dir, so that we can run test cases within Eclipse
+# Create a link to the 'data' dir, so that we can run test cases from the source tree
 ln -s $HOME/snpEff/data

 # Add data dir to 'gitignore'